input-output-hk/cardano-sl/docs/us.md

 Then the first stakeholder downloads this update and update own software.
 `lastKnownBlockVersion` is `0.2.0` for this software but last adopted block version is still `0.1.0`.

-Then the first stakeholder issues a block as leader of some slot:
+Then it's turn to issue a block of the first stakeholder as leader of some slot.
+To be valid for others stakeholders, issued block should be created by rules for last adopted version, so updated software of the first stakeholder considers last adopted block version.
+If last adopted is `0.1.0` then the software creates block using old logic (logic for `0.1.0`) otherwise using new logic (logic for `0.2.0`).
+The last adopted version is `0.1.0`, hence, the first stakeholder issues a block:
 * `BlockVersion` of this block is set to `0.2.0`
 * block created by rules for last adopted block version, i.e. `0.1.0`.

-Update software considers last adopted block version and creates block using old logic if this one is `0.1.0` and using new logic if this one is `0.2.0`.
-So the block is issued without new attribute.
+So the block is issued without new attribute but tagged by the new version.
 Stakeholders with old software expects that all attributes are known because last adopted block version equals `lastKnownBlockVersion` for its softwares.

 Then the 3rd epoch starts and the threshold (which is regulated by `SoftforkRule`)